ghc-proposals/ghc-proposals/steering-committee.rst

 -  *Elegant and principled*.
 Haskell is a beautiful and principled langauge.
-It is tempting to pile feature upon feature (and GHC Haskell has quite a bit of that), but we should constatntly and consciously strive for simplicity and elegance.
+It is tempting to pile feature upon feature (and GHC Haskell has quite a bit of that), but we should constantly and consciously strive for simplicity and elegance.

    This is not always easy.
-Sometimes an important problem has lots of solutions, none of which have that "aha" feeling of "this is the Right way to solve this"; in that case we might delay rather than forge ahead regard.ess.
+Sometimes an important problem has lots of solutions, none of which have that "aha" feeling of "this is the Right Way to solve this"; in that case we might delay rather than forge ahead regardless.

 -  *Fit with the language*.
 If we just throw things into GHC willy-nilly, it will become a large ball of incoherent and